KartikDabas/Project-Google-Search/README.md

 # Google-Search-Clone
-A Google Search Engine Clone that is built.
+A Google Search Engine Clone that is built using React js.